 Back problems are a range of conditions related to the bones, joints, connective tissue, muscles and nerves of the back.
 Back problems are a significant cause of disability and lost productivity.

-1 in 6 Australians (16%) reported back problems in 2014–15.
-That’s 3.7 million people
+1 in 6 Australians (16%) had back problems in 2017–18.
+That’s 4.0 million people

-3rd leading cause of disease burden in Australia in 2011
+2nd leading cause of disease burden overall in Australia 2015, accounting for 4.1% of Australia’s total disease burden

-The chronic and widespread nature of back problems often lead to poorer quality of life, psychological distress, bodily pain and disability.
+The chronic and widespread nature of back problems often lead to poorer quality of life, psychological distress, bodily pain, and disability.

-Back problems reported on these webpages includes:
+Back problems reported on these webpages include:

 Note, back problems that are caused by another condition, such as osteoporosis or osteoarthritis, are not included.